thomasaarholt/prism-em.github.io/installation.md

 ```

 ## Enabling Double Precision
-The default behavior for *PRISM* is to use single precision (type float).
-You can use double precision instead by setting `PRISM_ENABLE_DOUBLE_PRECISION=1`.
+The default behavior for *Prismatic* is to use single precision (type float).
+You can use double precision instead by setting `PRISMATIC_ENABLE_DOUBLE_PRECISION=1`.
 Note that as of this writing double precision operations are ~4x slower on the GPU, and by every test I have done the precision difference is entirely unnoticeable.
 However, I leave it as an option .
 If you find a case where using double precision is impactful, I would be very interested to hear about it.

-## Using PRISM from the command line
+## Using *Prismatic* from the command line

-PRISM contains a command line tool, `prism`, that can be used to run simulations from within a terminal, bash script, etc. Building it requires the CMake variable `PRISM_ENABLE_CLI=1` at compilation time, which is the default behavior.
+*Prismatic* contains a command line tool, `prismatic`, that can be used to run simulations from within a terminal, bash script, etc. Building it requires the CMake variable `PRISM_ENABLE_CLI=1` at compilation time, which is the default behavior.

 ### Options
-The following options are available with `prism`, each documented as **_long form_** **_(short form)_** *parameters* : description
+The following options are available with `prismatic`, each documented as **_long form_** **_(short form)_** *parameters* : description

 * --input-file (-i) filename : the filename containing the atomic coordinates, which should be a plain text file with comma-separated values in the format x, y, z, Z
 * --output-file(-o) filename : output filename